Adopting Sidecar Containers

 NativeSidecar

-is NOT running - it assumes that the sidecar feature is not supported and works assuming it is the sidecar. - If the file indicates that the
+is NOT running, it assumes that the sidecar feature is not supported and works assuming it is the sidecar. - If the file indicates that the

 NativeSidecar

-) or exists immediately with exit code0
+) or exits immediately with exit code0

-(in case when Pod’srestartPolicy!=Always
+(in the case when Pod’srestartPolicy!=Always

 ).